programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 - a space in which the scholars are situated and can move,
 - a number of scholars 'living' and moving in that space,
 - the ability of scholars to send each other letters,
-- the ability of the scholar in front of the screen - thats you! - to read and interpret the simulation run.
+- the ability of the scholar in front of the screen - that's you! - to read and interpret the simulation run.

 You might already think of ways in which this simple shopping list for our lesson model would not be adequately representing the Republic of Letters.
 As we mentioned, the result of this lesson will not yet be a plausible model, but perhaps the start of one.
 We will give you some ideas of how to extend the model and make it more historically plausible at the end.